 Terry Mattingly, Editor

-Terry Mattingly (tmatt.net) writes the nationally syndicated “On Religion” column for the Universal Uclick Syndicate and is the founder of the Washington Journalism Center at the Council for Christian Colleges and Universities.
-Mattingly’s father was a pastor and his mother is a language arts teacher.
+Terry Mattingly (tmatt.net) writes the nationally syndicated “On Religion” column for the Universal Uclick Syndicate and is Senior Fellow for Media and Religion at The King's College in New York City.
+He was the founder of the Washington Journalism Center at the Council for Christian Colleges and Universities, which in 2015 was rebooted at The King's College.
+Mattingly’s father was a pastor and his mother a language arts teacher.
 Thus, it’s no surprise that Mattingly is a journalist and teacher who focuses on religion and that he continues to study both writing and religion.
 He double-majored in journalism and history at Baylor University and then earned an M.A. at Baylor in Church-State Studies and an M.S. in communications at the University of Illinois in Urbana-Champaign.

 In addition to his classroom duties, Mattingly has lectured at Gordon-Conwell Theological Seminary in South Hamilton, Mass., the Torreys Honors Program at Biola University, the School of Journalism at the University of Nebraska at Lincoln, Baylor University in Waco, Texas, the University of MIssissippi and in other settings across the nation.

-Mattingly is a prodigal Texan who has never met a mountain he did not love.
+Mattingly is a prodigal Texan who has never met a mountain that he did not love.
 He is a music fanatic whose interests range from Celtic guitar (12-fret guitars, especially) to Russian chant.
-His wife, Debra Bridges Mattingly, is a public librarian in Anne Arundel County, Md., and they have two children, Sarah Jeanne Wagner, and Frye Lewis.
-The Mattinglys are members of Holy Cross Orthodox Church in Linthicum, Md.
+His wife, Debra Bridges Mattingly, is a public librarian, and they have two grown children, Sarah Jeanne Wagner, and Frye Lewis Mattingly.
+The Mattinglys are members of St. Anne's Orthodox Church in Oak Ridge, Tenn.

 Follow him on Twitter: @tweetmattingly